Special Session / Round table

 Special Session on Security (3S)

-Chair: Dr. Tolga ARUL, Dr. Nikolaos-Athanasios ANAGNOSTOPOULOS, Prof. Stefan KATZENBAISSER, University of Passau, Germany
+Chair: Prof. Dr. Tolga ARUL, Dr. Nikolaos-Athanasios ANAGNOSTOPOULOS, Prof. Stefan KATZENBAISSER, University of Passau, Germany

 Call for papers: The inaugural "Special Session on Security" (3S) held on May 9th, 2025 will focus on work that harnesses the properties of PUFs, chaotic, nonlinear and complex circuits and systems, as well as memristor circuits for security purposes.
 Authors are invited to submit original and unpublished work initially in the form of a one-page extended abstract and, upon acceptance, the full paper up to 12 pages using the Springer Lecture Notes in Computer Science (LNCS) conference-format template and according to the submission instructions on the conference website.
 All accepted papers will be published in the Spinger-Nature Proceedings in Complexity series and indexed accordingly.